cataphract/puppet-yaml_settings/README.md

         yyy: zzz
 ```

+The ugly `!rby/sym` and indentation of the first member doesn't happen in Puppet
-Beware that Puppet 4 behaves differently with respect to number literals.
-While
+4, as it uses a different YAML library.
+Beware that Puppet 4 behaves differently
+with respect to number literals.
+While Puppet 3 converts these to strings,
-Puppet 3 converts these to strings, Puppet 4 will not.
-So in Puppet 3, this
+Puppet 4 will not.
+So in Puppet 3, this example:
-example:

 	yaml_settings { '/tmp/foo.yaml':
 		values => { 'a' => 1 }